presenta-software/doc-presenta-lib/docs/reference/README.md

-## Themes
+## Theme

-To configura a theme, you need to set the `theme` property with an available value:
+To configura a theme, you need to set the `theme` property with a valid value:

 ```js
 {